yevagab/yevagab/README.md

 - 👋 Hi, I’m @yevagab
-- 👀 I’m interested in chicken
+- 👀 My favorite PyMOL color is skyblue
 - 🌱 I’m currently learning black magic
 - 💞️ I’m looking to collaborate on U-Net-related works
 - 📫 How to reach me: tap 7 times on the table and then clap twice after blinking 17 times and I will appear